Liver cirrhosis: symptoms, causes, treatment

 - restless sleep;

-- an increase in the size of the abdomen due to excess fluid in the abdominal region;
+- an increase in the size of the abdomen due to excess fluid in the abdominal area;

-- the skin and mucous membranes become yellow or earthy;
+- the skin and mucous membranes become yellow or sallow in color;

 - urine becomes dark in color, and feces, on the contrary, become lighter;